JordanAnthonyKing/japanese/japanese.md

 The tense we have been using thus far is **not** the present tense.
 It is the *non-past* tense.
 This non-past tense is actually very similar to the English non-past tense.
 What is the *English* non-past tense?
 It is again the plain dictionary form of a verb.
 Eat, run, walk etc. It is unnatural in English to say &rsquo;I eat cake&rsquo;, to mean &rsquo;I am eating cake&rsquo;.
 It is natural however to use the non-past tense to say &rsquo;Sometimes I eat cake&rsquo; or, in the explictily future tense &rsquo;I will eat cake&rsquo;.
 Japanese is just the same as English in this way.
 It is rare we use this form for talking about things actually happening right now, except in cases like literary descriptions.

 Most of the time the Japanese non-past tense refers to future events.
-In fact, just as ∅ defaults to &rsquo;I&rsquo;, the non-past tense default to the future.
+In fact, just as ∅ defaults to &rsquo;I&rsquo;, the non-past tense defaults to the future.

 > さくらが歩く - Sakura will walk

 > 犬がたべる - dog will eat

 The way we have been using this tense up until now, &rsquo;Sakura walks&rsquo;, is possible, but isn&rsquo;t the most natural way.

-If we want to say something more natural like &rsquo;Sakura is walking&rsquo; we must use the verb &rsquo;to be&rsquo;<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup> , or in Japanese いる.
+If we want to say something more natural like &rsquo;Sakura is walking&rsquo; we must use the verb &rsquo;to be&rsquo;<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>, or in Japanese いる.

 > さくらが歩いている - Sakura is walking

 > 犬がたべている - dog is eating

 There is something here however that we haven&rsquo;t yet seen.
-In our train metaphor this is a secondary engine, here たべて which could be an engine in of itself, is helping (modifying) to main いる engine.
+In our train metaphor this is a secondary engine, here たべて which could be an engine in of itself, is helping (modifying) the main いる engine.
 Our core sentence is still the same, we have a が carriage and an engine, いる i.e. さくらがいる - Sakura is (existing).
 The secondary engine modifies いる telling us more about what state she is currently existing in, she is in the eating state.
 As we go further into Japanese we will see this secondary engine structure again and again.

+    /carriage/ /engine/ /engine/
+     [犬*が*]   [たべて]  [いる] - dog is eating

 Also, just as in English we don&rsquo;t say &rsquo;The dog is eat&rsquo;, we use a special form of the verb *eat* => *eating*.
 In Japanese this is the て form.
 This is covered in the next lesson.

 For the past tense of verbs instead of adding て to verbs we add た.

+> 犬がたべた - The dog ate

 The way in which we do this is exactly the same as the way in which we attach て and will be covered in the next lesson.

 If we want to make it clear that we are talking about a future event we can add a time expression.
 By prefixing a sentence with あした (tomorrow), we can make it clear that what we will be doing, we will be doing tomorrow.